 Defenses to Using the Name or Likeness of Another

 Similar to the tort of defamation, consent is a defense to a legal claim for misappropriation of name or likeness or violation of the right of publicity.
 If the plaintiff gave oral or written consent to the use of name or likeness of another then the defendant will not be liable for the publication.
 However, the publication must not exceed the consent.
 Further, the plaintiff that originally had the consent can revoke that consent anytime before the use of their name or photograph takes place.

 The second defense is the statute of limitations has expired.
 This term describes the maximum amount of time the plaintiff can wait before bringing a lawsuit.
 In using the name or likeness of other cases, the statute of limitations ordinarily runs from the date of first publication of the offending facts.
 It is common to be anywhere from one to three years.

 A third defense is use of name or likeness for news or commentary.
 A defendant will generally not be held liable for using someone’s name, likeness, or other personal attributes in connection with reporting on matters of public interest.

 Damages for Using the Name or Likeness of Another

 One who has established a cause of action for invasion of his or her privacy is entitled to recover damages.
 The three most common are:

 The law of using the name or likeness of another is complex.
-If you believe that you are a victim of this tort, contact the experienced attorneys at Minc LLC to evaluate your case.
+If you believe that you are a victim of this tort, contact the experienced internet defamation attorneys at Minc Law to evaluate your case.
 The laws regarding using the name or likeness of another vary depending on the state.
-Call today (216) 373-7706 to find out more information.
+Call today at (216) 373-7706 or fill out our online contact form to find out more information.